In order to reach the highest level of quality, authors should comply with the rules set out in this template.

 Tables should be placed within the specified page limits.
 The tables must be numbered appropriately and the table heading should be placed on the table.
 The title of the table should be 9 pt size, the table and number should be formatted in bold.
 Before the title of the table, 12 pt, then 3 pt.

 Each table should have a short and understandable title describing its content in the form of "Table X. Table title (English table title)".
 The title of the table should be understood without reference to the text.
 English title should be given in 8 pt in brackets immediately after the original title.

-Tables should be used where data can not be understood clearly, many digital information must be presented, or where relations can be expressed more meaningfully.
+Tables should be used where data cannot be understood clearly, much digital information must be presented, or where relations can be expressed more meaningfully.
 Tables should be complementary, not copies of texts and figures.
 Tables should be simple and short.
 It would be more appropriate to place your tables into and out of single cells using the spreadsheet tool of your word processing program.

 Table 1.
 Table title

 Column Header 2

 Sample Text 1

 Figures should be prepared electronically and placed in the document.
 All details should be clearly readable and not on top of each other.